scality/bert-e/bert_e/docs/USER_DOC.md

       branch
     * the branch name must contain a valid Jira ticket (on the corresponding project)
-    * check that the Fix Version/s field in the Jira ticket is coherent
+    * check that the Fix Version/s field in the Jira ticket is coherent (can be deactivated by configuration of Bert-E)
     * the diff introduced by the branch is less than 1000 lines

 * The rules to progress to the **final merge** are, in addition to the rules